armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-service/agent-service-v-1-0-0.md

 * GET `/accounts`: Returns the list of accounts loaded by Agent, together with their discovered kinds
 * GET `/operations`: Returns the list of currently executing operations, such as list and deploy.
 * GET `/watches`: Returns the list of watches, grouped by account and watch state.
-* GET `/debug/pprof`: Returns information exported by Golang to diagnose Go applications, like stack traces of all Go routines and heap allocations.
+* GET `/debug/pprof`: Returns information exported by Golang to diagnose Go applications, like stack traces of all goroutines and heap allocations.

 ### Structured logging